srknzl/kafka-chat/README.md

 ## Technologies

 * Kafka is used for message streaming and storage.
+Python library names are kafka-python and aiokafka(for asyncio integration)
-* Websocket is used for showing and sending messages without a reload need.
+* Websocket is used for showing and sending messages without a reload need. (websockets package)
-* Asyncio is used for asynchronous usage of Kafka.
+* Asyncio and aiokafka is used for asynchronous usage of Kafka.

 ## Running